A Guide to Modern

 A Guide to Modern DRS: 10 Essential Practices brings all the elements together for policymakers, advocates, and producers seeking the best public policy solutions to the massive problem of beverage container waste.

-The 10 practices
+The 10 essential DRS practices

-The practices described in the Guide have proven to be key for successful DRS implementation.
+The essential DRS practices described in the Guide have proven to be key for successful DRS implementation.
 The path to transforming them into actionable policies is daunting.
 The Guide aims to serve as a compass, informing each step and keeping all parties on track when competing interests intervene, and to:

-1. Equip policymakers with experiential insights, practical advice, and useful language.
+- Equip policymakers with experiential insights, practical advice, and useful language.

-2. Empower advocates and researchers with tangible examples of where and why DRS is working well.
+- Empower advocates and researchers with tangible examples of where and why DRS is working well.

 Through well curated case studies from different corners of the world, the Guide offers insights that are universally applicable, transcend geographical boundaries, and create a bridge between theory and action.